osaxma/dart_types/README.md

 > [!NOTE]
 >
 > For large projects such as Flutter, it's recommended to either specify a type or a small set of libraries, otherwise the graph will be enormous
-> and will take forever to generate.
+> and will take a long time to generate.
 - Produces the code to the following mermaid graph:

     ```mermaid